Exams and Quizzes

 the material offered throughout the semester.
 Please check the class

 schedule for date and time.
-The place for the final exam will be
+The place for the final exam is typically the same

 Policy on Missed Exams:

 Please mark the exam dates on your calendar (and remember them when

 you make your recess and end-of-semester travel plans!)
 There will be

 absolutely no make-up exams, except for medical emergencies and religious

 the period of time during which you were unable to attend an exam.
 Anticipated

 absence from exams due to religious observances must be identified at the